rsakib15/Mirror-World/README.md

 Solana accounts are used to store data quite similar to the concept of storing a file in a filesystem.
 In Filesystem files are indexed by filename where the accounts are indexed by a hash of the public key which is a 32-byte or 256-bit string.
 Accounts also include metadata, which holds access control information and other account information.
 Lifetime of a file is also including in metadata represented by a set of fractional native tokens known as lamports.
 The lamports field keeps track of each account's balance.
 Any account with no lamports will be wiped out after a certain period.
 Balance represents a certain amount of cryptocurrency or tokens held by an account.
 Account Storage
 A Solana ledger record that either carries data or is an executable program.
 A Solana account, like any other, may include money known as lamports.
 The way this data is kept and handled on the Solana differs from other blockchains such as Ethereum.

-There are two types of account categories:
-Types of Accounts:
+### Types of Account:
-There are two types of accounts on the Solana blockchain:
+There are two types of account on the Solana blockchain:
 1)	Executable: It store an executable program and immutable.
 As executable accounts cannot be changed and can only contain executable byte code, their application state must be preserved in non-executable accounts.
 2)	Non-executable: It hold the data associated with programs and keeps track of token balances and enables token transfers between them.
 Non-executable accounts are assigned an owner program address to govern who can edit this data.
 Other programs can view another account's data, but if they attempt to update it, the transaction fails.